 Family Law Mediation Services in Washington

 Mediation is a powerful tool that allows you to maintain control over the process and the outcome of your divorce or other family law dispute.
-McKinley Irvin offers flexible scheduling for mediations to accommodate parties with urgent needs.
+McKinley Irvin offers flexible mediation scheduling to accommodate parties with urgent needs.

-McKinley Irvin family law mediators have a holistic knowledge of family conflicts and a deep understanding of the legal, financial, and emotional elements of divorce.
+McKinley Irvin family law mediators have a holistic knowledge of family conflicts and a deep understanding of divorce's legal, financial, and emotional elements.
 Their extensive experience allows them to mediate cases that involve complex legal and financial issues.

-Our mediators enjoy helping people assess their needs, priorities, and motivations, while providing the benefit of experience both as practicing family lawyers and mediators.
-They are dedicated to facilitating people toward an equitable, practical, and stable agreement that ultimately brings closure to litigation.
+Our mediators enjoy helping people assess their needs, priorities, and motivations while sharing their experience as practicing family lawyers and mediators.
+They are dedicated to facilitating people's progress toward an equitable, practical, and stable agreement that ultimately brings closure to litigation.

 How Does Family Law Mediation Work?

-Mediation enables parties to represent their individual interests while working toward a place of compromise.
-The goal of mediation is to reach a mutually beneficial settlement which is reduced to writing and may be presented to court in lieu of trial.
+Mediation enables parties to represent their interests while working toward a place of compromise.
+Mediation aims to reach a mutually beneficial settlement that is reduced to writing and may be presented to the court instead of trial.

-Mediation can take place at any stage in the litigation process (or prior to the litigation process) and any number of disputed issues can be addressed and resolved.
+Mediation can occur at any stage in the litigation process (or before the litigation process), and any number of disputed issues can be addressed and resolved.
 It is common for parties to address a significant issue, such as temporary orders or a final parenting plan, in a stand-alone session and return at a later date to address the remaining issues.
-The entire process is cooperative and nothing is decided without consensus from both parties.
-Mediation is a safe and confidential atmosphere, in which nothing discussed can be used in court.
+The process is cooperative, and nothing is decided without consensus from both parties.
+Mediation is a safe and confidential atmosphere in which nothing discussed can be used in court.

 There are different ways to approach mediation.
 In “shuttle mediation," each party occupies a private meeting space (or Zoom room, if mediation is virtual) with his or her attorney.
-Both parties have the benefit of confidential discussions with their lawyers and any other professionals they wish to have present or consult with.
-The mediator is a neutral facilitator of negotiations, who engages in “shuttle diplomacy” by moving between rooms to guide the parties toward a workable settlement using creative and sensible solutions.
+Both parties benefit from confidential discussions with their lawyers and any other professionals they wish to have present or consult with.
+The mediator is a neutral mediator of negotiations who engages in “shuttle diplomacy” by moving between rooms to guide the parties toward a workable settlement using creative and sensible solutions.

-For some parties, a mix of the two styles is a better fit.
-In the mediation process, sessions can be tailored to the individual needs and preferences of the parties to find the best path towards resolution.
+Some parties prefer a mix of the two styles.
+In mediation, sessions can be tailored to the parties' individual needs and preferences to find the best path towards resolution.

 Compared to traditional litigation, settling a divorce or family law dispute through mediation is: